missarissa/STATS507_Final_Project/README.md

 - StackOverflow forums
 - Class notes

+Notes:
-* items 8-10 are not included as they were too large to upload. these documents can be gained by running the code in documents 2
+- Items 8-10 are not included as they were too large to upload. these documents can be gained by running the code in documents 2

-Note: The analysis done in document 3 does not require the missing items 8-10
+- The analysis done in document 3 does not require the missing items 8-10